sbseltzer/kioku-srs/BUILDING.md

 ## More on Windows

+For [archived releases of Visual Studio](https://my.visualstudio.com/downloads/featured) (which you might need for a stable MSBuild) you will need to get a free [Developer Essentials](https://my.visualstudio.com/subscriptions) subscription.

 God I hate compiling/linking on Windows.
 After much fighting and mangling of CMakeLists, I have the following process that works on my machine.

 On Windows in terminal, starting from kioku-srs root directory.
 I used Git Bash with things like cmake and MSBuild in my PATH.
 This is currently only tested on Windows 7.